angr/angr/docs/core-concepts/solver.rst

    <BV64 y_10_64>

 ``x`` and ``y`` are now *symbolic variables*, which are kind of like the variables you learned to work with in 7th grade algebra.
-Notice that the name you provided has been been mangled by appending an incrementing counter and You can do as much arithmetic as you want with them, but you won't get a number back, you'll get an AST instead.
+Notice that the name you provided has been mangled by appending an incrementing counter and You can do as much arithmetic as you want with them, but you won't get a number back, you'll get an AST instead.

 .. code-block:: python